Rumble Pak: Game Boy family

 While there is no dedicated Rumble Pak for the Game Boy family (Game Boy, Game Boy Color and Game Boy Advance), due to these more primitive systems lacking an expansion slot, there were several games released for the Game Boy's successors that featured built-in rumble.
 Game Boy Color games with built-in rumble, such as 10-Pin Bowling, Vigilante 8 and Star Wars Episode I: Racer, were released as bulkier Game Paks with an added rumble motor powered by an extra AAA battery that is inserted into the Game Pak itself.
-The only two Game Boy Advance games that feature built-in rumble, Drill Dozer and WarioWare: Twisted!, draw power from the system itself and thus do not require an extra battery or a specially enlarged Game Pak.
+The only two Game Boy Advance games that feature built-in rumble, Drill Dozer and WarioWare: Twisted!, draw power from the system itself and thus do not require an extra battery.
 Twisted also rumbles weakly whenever its special built-in piezoelectric gyroscope for its motion controls are utilized.
 Other Game Boy Advance games, such as Mario & Luigi: Superstar Saga, support rumble when played on a Game Boy Player for the GameCube, utilizing its controller's built-in vibration.